Payroll service prices

 It is not always essential to sign up to an ongoing service, however.
 If you are taking on a number of new staff on short-term contracts for a particular project, a Pay as You Go payroll service could cover everything you need.

-Let’s take a look at what each of these providers can offer you, and assist you in making a decision as to how to proceed.
+Let’s take a look at what each of these payroll service providers can offer you, and assist you in making a decision as to how to proceed.

 As the name may suggest, outsourcing your entire payroll facility to a fully-managed service is the costliest option open to you – prices may typically be around £10 per person, depending on many employees you retain (discounts are often available to businesses that hire a greater number of people).